Izenda7Series/docs-html/_sources/intro/understanding_the_three-tiered_architecture.rst.txt

       High-level User & API Interaction

+The high-level interaction between these components is detailed below:

+#.
+The user navigates to the front end site.
+#.
+The Izenda UI is downloaded to the user's browser.
+#.
+The Izenda UI makes requests directly to the API from the user's browser.
+The network requests will originate from that user's IP address.
+The API must be accessible to the user from their network location.
+#.
+The Izenda Config DB and reporting database(s) are only accessible to the API site.
+These databases do not have to be public, they can be on the same internal network as the API server.

 For more informaton about embedding Izenda, please refer to our `Developer Guide </dev/.developer_guide>`_.

 *  Izenda offers a number of Integration Options.